-If additional concern regarding dust exposure levels exists, if there is concern about exceeding OSHA's PEL, or if the conditions of your jobsite do not allow you to conform to recommended practices, please contact James Hardie at 1-888-JHARDIE (542-7343), or consult with a qualified industrial hygienist (IH).
+If you have concerns about dust exposure or compliance with OSHA regulations, please contact James Hardie at 1-800-942-7343, or consult with a qualified industrial hygienist (IH).
 A directory of independent IH consultants can be found at www.aiha.org.